Main content | back to top

 Arctic exploration and production

-Energy companies first started activities in the Arctic around a century ago.
-But most of the Arctic’s resources remain unexplored.
-Today there is renewed interest but the unique environment and the region’s local communities demand a responsible approach and technologies that limit environmental and social impact.
+Energy companies first started working in the Arctic around a century ago, but most of the Arctic’s resources have yet to be explored.
+Today’s renewed interest demands a responsible approach to the unique environment and local communities, using technologies and approaches that limit impact to both and maximise benefits to local communities.

-The Arctic presents harsh physical conditions: remoteness, ice, extreme low temperatures, and in winter long periods of darkness.
-Shell has developed a range of technologies to produce oil and gas in this region and to meet social and environmental challenges.
+Arctic conditions can be harsh: remoteness, sea ice, very low temperatures and long periods of darkness in winter all pose challenges.
+Shell has developed a range of technologies to produce oil and gas safely in the Arctic environment.

 Building a platform for Arctic conditions

-Platforms in the Arctic are subjected to the intense pressure of floating sheets of ice.
-Shell has adapted its platforms – for example by modifying their shape or reinforcing the legs – and tested their strength.
+Platforms in the Arctic are subjected to intense pressure from floating ice sheets.
+Shell has adapted its platforms to meet these challenges – for example, by modifying their shape or reinforcing the legs – and tested their strength.

 At our Sakhalin oil and gas project, for example, platforms have giant concrete legs 20 m across and 50 m tall.
 The legs’ rounded shape helps guide ice floes safely around the platform.